How the Value of Money Is Determined

 How the Value of Money Has Changed Over Time

 In 1913, money was worth a lot more.
-A dollar then could buy what $24.95 purchases in 2017.
+A dollar then could buy what $25.6429 purchased in December 2018.
 The dollar lost value slowly.
-By 1920, it could buy what $12.05 does today.
-During the Great Depression, money gained in value.
+By 1920, it could buy what $13.02 did in 2018.
+During the Great Depression, money gained in value as a result of deflation.